bluenimble/serverless/README.md

 ## What is BlueNimble?

 BlueNimble is a Hybrid Serverless Platform focusing on developer productivity and application portability.

-BlueNimble is a new way to create and run scalable APIs and applications without coding or by coding less.
-Using BlueNimble, Developers focus on application business logic without any knowledge of the underlying microservices architecture.
+Create and run scalable APIs and applications without coding or by coding less.

+With BlueNimble, Developers focus on application business logic without any knowledge of the underlying microservices architecture.

 ## Quick Start - Single Node